 Tour cost does not include:

-Visa fees, alcoholic beverages, long distance telephone calls, laundry, room service or other personal items and air fares to and from Kurdistan and travel insurance
+Visa fees, alcoholic beverages (unless stipulated in the itinerary), long-distance telephone calls, laundry, room service or other personal items and airfares to and from Kurdistan and travel insurance

 We urge all guests to acquire trip cancellation insurance before departure for the tour.
 Failure to do so may result in significant personal loss.